ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 ## InSAR Workflow

 The InSAR workflow used in HyP3 was developed by ASF using GAMMA software.
-The steps include pre-processing steps, interferogram preparation, and product creation
+The steps include pre-processing steps, interferogram preparation, and product creation.
+Once these steps are performed, an output product package will be created.
+See [product packaging](#product-packaging) for details on the inividual files in the package.

 ### Pre-Processing